USS Petrel (PG-2): Service in the Atlantic

 Decommissioned at Cavite after the war, Petrel was recommissioned on 9 May 1910.
 After visiting European waters in 1911, she returned to the Atlantic coast.
 Disturbances in the Caribbean sent her to Mexican and West Indian waters from 1912 to 1915 to protect American interests, and in 1916 she became station ship at Guantanamo.
 With the World War I declaration of war in April, Petrel returned to the United States to serve with the American Patrol Detachment at Boston, Massachusetts, throughout the war.

-During World War I the Petrel became stranded on a South American island while hunting for submarines after the wireless communications were swept overboard during a storm.
+During World War I Petrel became stranded on a South American island while hunting for submarines after the wireless communications were swept overboard during a storm.
 The natives helped the sailors find food and survive until they were able to get away on the tide.

 After 30 years of service, Petrel was decommissioned at New Orleans, Louisiana, on 15 July 1919 and was struck from the Naval Vessel Register on 16 April 1920.
 She was subsequently sold to Snare and Treest, New York, on 1 November 1920.